 His return is glorious

 In Matthew 24:30 Jesus said his return would be with great glory.
 In Matthew 25:31 Jesus said that he would come in his glory and sit on his glorious throne.
 And in 1 Thessalonians 4:16 Paul said he would come with the voice of the archangel and the trumpet of God.

 His return is singular

 Accompanying Jesus’ second coming will be a resurrection of the dead.
 This resurrection will include all of the believers through the ages who have died.
 There will also be a resurrection of the remainder of the dead.
 Although it is unclear if it will occur immediately at Jesus’ return.

 In John 5:28-29 Jesus said there is coming a time when “all who are in the grave will hear his voice and come out.”
 Some will rise to live, while others will be condemned.
 This passage does appear to indicate that a single resurrection will include all people who will then be divided according to what they have done.
 Acts 24:15 also talks about the resurrection of the righteous and wicked alike.
 This resurrection may or may not be simultaneous.

 In 1 Corinthians 15:51-52 Paul, as he discussed the resurrection of believers, said that we would be raised imperishable at the last trumpet.
 And, at the same time, the believers who remain alive will be transformed.
 This passage says nothing about unbelievers.
 But it was written specifically about the fate of believers, so the failure to mention unbelievers would not be unexpected.
 1 Thessalonians 4:16 and Romans 8:11 also speak to the resurrection of believers at Jesus return.

 After the resurrection comes judgement.
-To some extent this judgement is a mere formality.
-The outcome of the judgement is based primarily on the individual’s relationship with Christ.
-To those who have come to him in repentance and faith, the judgement is eternal life.
-To those who have refused the gracious offer of salvation, the judgement ends in eternal punishment.
+To some extent, this judgment is a mere formality.
+The outcome of the judgment is based primarily on the individual’s relationship with Christ.
+To those who have come to him in repentance and faith, the judgment is eternal life.
+To those who have refused the gracious offer of salvation, the judgment ends in eternal punishment.